Go-Live Checklist Plan & Template for Go Live Events or Project Rollout

 If you look up the definition of go-live on Merriam-Webster’s online dictionary, it describes go live as meaning, “to begin operating or to become available for use.”

 It’s important to understand the distinction between the meaning of go live in project management and go live in change management.
-Project management is looking at the technical delivery of the solution, such as a tool or system.
+Project management is looking at the technical delivery of the solution, such as a tool or system, and will include project management deliverables.
 While change management is looking at the people side.
 Meaning, are people ready to adopt the new solution?
+It will include a project management checklist of activities done by the change management team.

 When answering “What does go live mean?” you should include both the technical side of the project and the people side if people are required to adopt the solution that the project is delivering.